airvzxf/archlinux-installer-and-setup/README.md

 2. Wait for the login session, if it requiered a user you can press [enter] or write root.

-3. The first thing you should to do is download the "init script" to start this journey.
+3. The first thing you should to do is download the "init script" to start this journey.<br>
 ```sh
 mkdir -p ~/workspace
 cd ~/workspace